Not good enough? Okay, fine. Here’s a little more about me.

 In 2018, I made a commitment to write more.
 I wanted to learn how to write while staying true to my writing style.
 I wanted to improve my writing.
 A journey I’m happy to embark on.
 A process I know will never end.
 I learn something new every day.
 Quite honestly, that’s my favorite part.
 I regularly publish articles right here on this website.
 I write about the things that matter to me.
 The ideas I have about the world.
 The ideas I have about living.
 This is the work that inspires me.
 I hope it inspires you, too.
 I’ve been getting good feedback so far.
 And that’s a good thing because I have no intentions of stopping.

-One of those important ideas about life seemed more prominent than any other so I started a podcast about it.
+Another one of those important ideas about life seemed more prominent than any other so I started a podcast about it.
 It’s Not What It Seems, a podcast to inspire open-mindedness.
 It’s an ode to the idea that almost everything is not what it seems to be.
 There’s always more than meets the eye.
 There’s always something more to learn.
-I dive deep with other authors into their ideas and share audio articles to help you think a little differently.
+I have discussions with other authors about their ideas and host a monthly book club to help you think a little differently.
 That’s the goal anyway.

 I’m a big believer in continuous learning and self-education.
 I read about 50-60 books a year.
 I write a private reading list every month to help people build a reading habit.
 You can sign up at DVReadingList.com.
 It’s primarily a non-fiction reading list.
 Each month I write one short email with three book recommendations.
 I share my favorite quote from the book, give a brief overview, and provide my immediate takeaways.